MinaProtocol/mina/src/app/website/posts/scans.markdown

 We only have to hold on to the most recently accumulated result to combine with the next&nbsp;value.

-Since our primary goal is to maximize throughput, it’s clear a linear isn’t&nbsp;appropriate.
+Since our primary goal is to maximize throughput, it’s clear a linear scan isn’t&nbsp;appropriate.

 ## Parallel Periodic Scan